-Exploration in support of mine development has included prospecting, gridding, mapping, ground induced polarization and magnetic surveys, a Hummingbird electromagnetic survey, grab and rock chip sampling, soil sampling, trench and channel sampling, core drilling, metallurgical test work, mineral resource and mineral eserve estimates, baseline environmental, geotechnical and hydrological studies, and technical studies.
+Exploration in support of mine development has included prospecting, mapping, ground induced polarization and magnetic surveys, a Hummingbird electromagnetic survey, grab and rock chip sampling, soil sampling, trench and channel sampling, core drilling, metallurgical test work, mineral resource and mineral reserve estimates, baseline environmental, geotechnical and hydrological studies, and technical studies.
 The exploration programs completed to date are appropriate to the style of the deposits and prospects within the Éléonore Mine.
-The exploration and research work supports the interpretations of genesis and mineralization, and the data obtained to date with exploration is reliable.
-There is considerable remaining exploration potential in the vicinity of the current mining operations and the region.
+The exploration and research work supports the genesis and affinity interpretations.
+There is considerable remaining exploration potential in the vicinity of the current mining operations.